 With Australian properties you’re entitled to claim 2.5% of these construction costs per annum, as long as the property was built after July 1985.
 The rate for overseas properties is the same – but the date is different.
 Construction of an overseas property must have commenced after 1992.

 So, the easiest way to maximise your deprecation benefits on an overseas property, is to look for a newer property that has been built in the last decade or two.
 Internal items like carpets, ovens, lights and blinds – can also be depreciated, as you would with an Australian property.
 This is often referred to as plant and equipment.
-(Deductions for these plant and equipment items may only apply if you bought the property prior to May 9, 2017 – Read about the Budget changes here).

 A good place to start your research is on the ATO’s website.
 You can download a publication called Tax Smart Investing: What Australians Investing in Overseas Property Need To Know.